 - If the driver was slow to react due to distraction, they, or the company they work for, would likely be found liable.

 - Additionally, if the driver was slow to react due to fatigue, they, or more likely their trucking company, will still be held liable.
 Truck drivers are only allowed to drive 11 hour shifts at a maximum, and up to 77 hours during a seven-day stretch, though many surveys have found that those federal standards are quite often violated.

 - If the truck’s brakes were not in proper working order, which would require analyzation post crash, the manufacturer may be held liable, or the truck company would be held liable for not performing adequate maintenance.

 Our Orlando Truck Accident Lawyers Can Help You

 No one wants to be held accountable for an expensive, traumatic collision, which is why finding out which party, exactly, should be held liable is important to any successful litigation.
 An experienced lawyer has the time and resources necessary to conduct an expert investigation to find the cause of the collision.
 We will use expert witnesses to determine the cause of the crash if necessary.
-The most important steps you can take in the aftermath of a collision include gathering photo evidence of the crash scene, gathering witness statements, seeking medical attention, and contacting an experienced Orlando truck accident lawyer.
-Call The Pendas Law Firm in Orlando as soon as possible at 1-888-573-6327 to talk to one of our experienced truck accident lawyers today.
+The most important steps you can take in the aftermath of a collision include gathering photo evidence of the crash scene, gathering witness statements, seeking medical attention, and contacting an experienced Orlando injury lawyer.
+Call The Pendas Law Firm in Orlando as soon as possible at 1-888-573-6327 to talk to one of our experienced accident lawyers today.